-Turn your travels into a research trip.
+What do you love?
+What are your hobbies?
 Do you love archeology?
 Go to a place where you can visit sites such as Skara Brae in Orkney, Scotland.

 Is painting your thing?
-Plan a painting vacation and join a week-long course in Spain or France or create your own plans.
+Plan a painting vacation and join a week-long course in Spain.

 When you design your trip with a theme, Make sure you make it about you!